A guest blog from Susan Wright, Editorial Director at Earth Island Publishing

 And, it is not just the computers, but the cooling systems, temperature adjustment systems, extraction systems and more.

 And, did you know that the volume of e-waste is growing dramatically – and this is something that industry doesn’t shout quite so loudly about!
 There has been a global jump of 33% of e-waste in just five years (to 2017) and it now stands at around 65.4 million tonnes of volume per year).
-Also, did you know that the emissions created from spam e-mails wastes more than 33 billion kilowatt hours per years.
+Also, did you know that the emissions created from spam e-mails waste more than 33 billion kilowatt-hours per year.
 That is the equivalent to 3.1 million cars.
 Not convinced, well reading a printed newspaper rather than looking at news online produces around 20% less CO2!

 Print on paper

 Print on paper comes from a sustainable source, which can be renewed and reused, and reused again.
 And, eventually, at end of life, it can be again useful as material for the bio-energy market.

 It is easily recycled.
 In fact, paper and paper based packaging are the most recycled things in the world.

 Should it go to landfill (although very little does now), it will biodegrade quickly and do no harm to the soil and watercourses.